+'''

-u_int32 g_fwd_list (GH dest_gh, BUF head, BUF tail, u_int32 pipe_id)
+u_int32 g_fwd_list (GH dest_gh, BUF head, BUF

+tail, u_int32 pipe_id)

+'''

-dest_gh: The destination gate handle for the buffers.
+"dest_gh" is the destination gate handle for the buffers.
 ONLY 1 slot bit can be set.

-head: The head of a list of buffers in the transient pool.
+"head" is the head of a list of buffers in the transient pool.

-tail: The tail of a list of buffers in the transient pool.
+"tail" is the tail of a list of buffers in the transient pool.

-pipe_id: The return value from a previous g_fwd_list() call to the same gate, or zero.
+"pipe_id" is the return value from a previous g_fwd_list() call to the same gate, or zero.

 This function provides a mechanism to reliably deliver multiple buffers to a single instance of a gate without putting the sending gate into the pended state.
-This is done by creating a new gate that forwards the buffers using g_fwd().
-Since this can facilitate asynchronous delivery of lists of buffers, a "piping" feature allows the caller to assure that buffers from different g_fwd_list() calls to the same gate are delivered in order.
+This is done by creating a new gate that forwards the buffers using $g_fwd()$.
+Since this can facilitate asynchronous delivery of lists of buffers, a "piping" feature allows the caller to assure that buffers from different $g_fwd_list()$ calls to the same gate are delivered in order.